 Studies show that the first years of a child's development are critically important.
-This is especially true of children with delays are disabilities.
-Project Help has been working with very young children since 1983, and our caring staff has the experience needed to help children learn.
+This is especially true of children with delays are disabilities. the Ann Campbell Early Learning Center has been working with very young children since 1983, and our caring staff has the experience needed to help children learn.

 Our early intervention program stresses structure.
 From day to day classroom activities stay largely the same.
 Daily activities like circle time, art, snack, story time, and others happen at the same time each day are are conducted in much the same way.